 After that, you can test that it powers on, and continue on to the last step.

 Step 10: Finishing Up

 Now that the hardware is done, you can finish setting up the controls in RetroPie.
-First, plug in a 5v 2A power adapter, as your battery may not be charged yet.
-Make sure you have at least 2A if your Pi is on while you are charging it, as power is divided between the PowerBoost and the Raspberry Pi.
+First, plug in a 5v 2.5A power adapter, or any official Raspberry Pi power adapter, as your battery may not be charged yet.
+Make sure you have at least 2.5A if your Pi is on while you are charging it, as power is divided between the PowerBoost charging circuit and the Raspberry Pi.
 If you are charging it while the Pi is off, any charger should work.
 Boot your Raspberry Pi by holding down the power button for about 5 seconds.
 I found that mine did not boot while plugged in for some reason, so you may have to charge the battery until the green indicator light on the PowerBoost lights up (the battery is charged), and then unplug it.
 Once RetroPie starts, you will need to again set up the controller, only this time it will be the Python controller.
-Once your have set up your controls, make sure everything works by starting up your favorite ROM and testing it out!
+Once your have set up your controls, make sure everything works by starting up your favorite game and testing it out!